charlielu05/Wintermute/README.md

 # Local Development
 Run `make start-dev` <br>
-Using Docker extension in VS-Code, attach to the spawned container by right clicking the container `wintermute-dev` and Attach Visual Studio Code.
+Using Docker extension in VS-Code, attach to the spawned container by right clicking the container `wintermute-dev` and `Attach Visual Studio Code`.

 # Issues
 ## Terraform Airflow Version